 Other HMD's that do not support HDMI input should work fine with an inexpensive HDMI-to-video converter.

-If one does not have a device that can run the apps, here are links to YouTube videos that show the first 24 seconds of each captured at 1080p resolution with roll=0, yaw=0, pitch=0 so altogether it takes only about five minutes to get a good sample of them all with little effort.
+If one does not have a device that can run the apps, here are links to video clips that show the first 24 seconds of each captured at 1080p resolution with roll=0, yaw=0, pitch=0 so altogether it takes only about five minutes to get a good sample of them all with little effort.
 Following each description is timing info for musicians that may enjoy playing along while projecting or immersed-in the geometric animation of the music.

 BWV 816 - Textures The Textures program is a reconstruction of a French baroque dance based on la Bouree de Basque.
 The other dancers are represented by the five Platonic Solids.
 The dance takes place in an room with a checkered floor with Moorish patterns on the walls, each having a different color scheme to assist with orientation.
 Each repeat in the music allows the viewer and partner Dodecahedron to remain stationary while the other dancers repeat the same movements.
 Time: 1:30, H=80